Why does God allow suffering?

 I Am NOT Afraid of Bad News.

 Why do bad things happen to good people?
-Let’s flip that question, and ask a different one:
+Let’s flip that question and ask a different one:

 Why are good people afraid of bad news?

-Let me make something clear: By good people, I mean God’s people.
-Because, let’s face it, none of us are truly good.
-Jesus made us good through his sacrifice.
+By good people, I mean God’s people.
+Because let’s face it, none of us is truly good.
+Jesus made you good through his sacrifice.
+And because of this, you are God’s child, and at no point will he ever leave you to fend for yourself.

 Related: Life’s Trials Are Not What Make You Stronger